CEI-lab/ece3400-2017/docs/lab1.md

 6. **Connecting Components**
 Now that you know how to manipulate analog and digital values and connect components to pins, design a simple circuit that incorporates LEDs, pushbuttons, resistors, and the photoresistor into one program.
 If you have trouble deciding on a design, feel free to talk to other teams or a TA.

-7. **Parallax Servos**
+**Parallax Servos**
 The wheels for your robot will be Parallax Continuous Rotation Servos.
 They use the already-provided Servo library to operate.
 Connect one servo to the Uno by hooking up the white wire to a digital pin (set to output) with PWM capability.
 Pins with PWM capability are marked with a tilde (~).
 The red wire goes to the 5V output pin, and the black wire goes to ground.
 Note: Because servos use a lot of power and can be noisy, you’ll eventually connect the red and black wires to an external power supply consisting of rechargeable 5V battery pack (http://www.monoprice.com/product?c_id=108&cp_id=10831&cs_id=1083110&p_id=13087&seq=1&format=2).

 To use the Servo library, insert the line #include <Servo.h> at the top of a new sketch.
 At the bottom right of the Arduino Reference page, you will see a link for libraries.
 Follow that link to find documentation on the Servo library.

 The servos you have are different than standard servos – most servos can only rotate a certain amount, while the Parallax ones you have rotate continuously as wheels do.
 Because of this difference, it is important to note that calling the Servo function ServoName.write(X);, where X is an integer from 0 to 180 and ServoName is the servo variable’s name, corresponds to a speed rather than a position.
 If X is 90, the servo will stop.
 If it is 0, it will rotate one way at full speed, and if it is 180 it will rotate the other way at full speed.
 Experiment with values of X until you understand how the servo operates.

-8. **Soldering**
+**Soldering**
-A video was presented in class on how to solder electronic components (e.g., https://www.youtube.com/watch?v=IpkkfK937mU), and also desolder (e.g., https://www.youtube.com/watch?v=Fxu1LAoqTRA).
-Feel free to take some time to practice soldering wires and old electronic components (available in the large bin).
-It’s a really good idea to practice ahead of time to learn the technique to avoid, for example, damaging your actual components.
-Obey the following rules:
+If you run out of things to do, feel free to practice soldering of components and wires.
+Check out these helpful videos on [soldering](https://www.youtube.com/watch?v=IpkkfK937mU), and [desoldering](https://www.youtube.com/watch?v=Fxu1LAoqTRA).
+You can find old soldering wires and electronic components in the large bin in the lab.
+It is a really good idea to practice ahead of time to learn the technique to avoid, for example, damaging your actual components, or breaking wires during the competition.
+Be sure to always obey the following rules:
 - Wear goggles when soldering
 - Tie your hair if it can get in the way of your work
 - Wash your hands after soldering
 - Clean the solder iron tip often, and when finished (tin it before storing the iron)
 - Turn off the soldering station when you are finished
 - Clean your work area!

+**Assemble and Run Your Robot**
+Whatever team finishes first should start assembling the robot.
+For this you will need a chassis, screws, a 9V battery with clip, and ball bearings.
+Examine all of your parts, and make sure you understand the purpose of each - make the TAs aware immediately if anything is missing.
+Once the robot is assembled complete with two servos and a ball bearing, hook it up to an Arduino and make it perform a short autonomous task.
+E.g. make it drive in figure eights, or a square or similar; remember to record videos for the website.

 ### Wrap-Up
 Keep your Arduino Unos and Parallax servos in the box dedicated for your team.
 All other components can be placed back into their appropriate bins.